jayrobwilliams/conflict-preemption/README.md

-This is the repository for "The Curse of Geography: How Governments Preempt Secession Attempts."
+This is the repository for "Turning the Lights on to Keep Them in the Fold: How Governments Preempt Secession Attempts."

 # Replication

 All analyses reported in the paper and supplemental information can be replicated using the following data files found in the Input Data directory:
-- groups_nightlights.csv
+- groups_nightlights.RDS
-- gadm data.csv
+- gadm data.RDS
-- grid data.csv
+- grid data.RDS
-- myers_data.csv
+- myers_data.RDS

-The primary analysis dataset groups_nightlights.csv is created by nl_prep.R, which merges variables from many additional data sources into the primary geospatial data output, group data.csv.
+The primary analysis dataset groups_nightlights.RDS is created by nl_prep.R, which merges variables from many additional data sources into the primary geospatial data output, group data.RDS.
+Datasets are also included in .csv format for software-independent use.

 ## Results replication

-This section assumes that you are starting from the datasets in Input Data and not creating all datasets from scratch.
-All R scripts are located in the Code subdirectory.
+This section assumes that you are starting from the datasets in the Input Data directory and not creating all datasets from scratch.
+All R scripts are located in the Code directory.
 To replicate the results:

 1. Run Analysis nl_prep.R via Analysis nightlights prep.sl
 2. Run all remaining Analysis_nl_*.R files via their respective SLURM scripts
 3. Run results_plots.R
-4. Run acd_trend.R, grid_plots.R, Map Creation.R, nl_sudan.R, separatism.R, AND MORE?? to generate supplemental results
+4. Run acd_trend.R, grid_plots.R, Map Creation.R, nl_sudan.R, and separatism.R to generate results

-To create group data.csv, gadm data.csv, and grid data.csv from original spatial data sources, see the section below.
+To create group data.RDS, gadm data.RDS, and grid data.RDS from original spatial data sources, see the section below.

 ## Geospatial data replication